SenseLogic/REMIX/README.md

 ## Description

 *   Parses the command to find the executable, input and output files;
-*   Runs the command only if an output file is missing or if the executable file or any input file is newer than any output file.
+*   Runs the command only if an output file is missing or if the executable file or an input file is newer than an output file.

 ## Installation